YuyangYin/CLEDiffusion/README.md

 ```

 # Usage
-Our code structure is based on the original implementation of DDPM.
+Our diffusion code structure is based on the original implementation of DDPM.
 We test the code on one RTX3090.
 Increasing the size of the U-Net may lead to better results.

+About training iteration.
+The training with 5000 iterations has converged quite well.
+We recommend training for 10,000 iterations to achieve better performance, and you can select the best-performing training iterations.

+We test code on one RTX 3090 GPU.
+The training time is about 1-2 days.
 ```python
 python train.py   #train from scratch, you can change setting in modelConfig python train.py --pretrained_path ckpt/lol.pt